 Treatment for COPD can be complex.
-Inhaled medications are a mainstay of therapy; however, patients, patient groups, clinicians, and payers all brought up the concern that patients often have difficulty with proper inhaler technique, which may decrease the effectiveness of the treatments.
+Inhaled medications are a mainstay of therapy; however, patients, patient groups, clinicians, and payers all brought up the concern that patients often have difficulty with proper inhaler technique, which may decrease their effectiveness.
 Side effects of inhaled therapies include dry mouth, thrush, dental cavities, and pneumonia.
 There may be less variability in drug delivery using nebulized devices; however, nebulized treatments can be time-consuming and are less portable than inhalers.
 Patients who require systemic steroids, such as prednisone, can have significant side effects such as diabetes, weight gain, and osteoporosis, which then require separate management, adding to the complexity of care.
-Furthermore, treatments for COPD can be expensive, and one in six US adults with COPD have reported cost-related non-adherence, including missing doses, taking lower than prescribed doses, and delaying filling prescriptions, which could affect disease control.
+Furthermore, treatments for COPD can be expensive, and 1 in 6 US adults with COPD have reported cost-related non-adherence, including missing doses, taking lower than prescribed doses, and delaying filling prescriptions, which could affect disease control.
 Finally, pulmonary rehabilitation and regular exercise play important roles in helping individuals with COPD maintain quality of life.
 However, pulmonary rehabilitation programs may be difficult to access, particularly in more rural areas, and maintenance of improvement after the program ends is challenging.

 In people with severe COPD, oxygen therapy may become necessary, and eventually some people need around-the-clock oxygen supplementation.
 Individuals who use oxygen regularly described numerous challenges to being oxygen-dependent.
 For example, the tubing delivering the oxygen often gets tangled when doing activities, and the oxygen itself can cause secondary nasal and sinus issues.
-The weight of oxygen tanks may limit mobility; patients may also need to limit their activities so that they do not run out of oxygen before returning home.
+Oxygen tanks are very heavy and thus many people who are oxygen-dependent are not able to go out independently or need to limit their activities so that they do not run out of oxygen before returning home.
 Portable oxygen concentrators help mobility but patients may still be limited by battery life or having oxygen requirements that are too high for concentrators.
-Equipment malfunctions are common and challenging to manage, particularly when away from home.
 Finally, access to liquid oxygen is extremely limited but people who used liquid oxygen described how it improved their mobility and quality of life, as it is lighter, lasts longer, and is less drying than other types of oxygen supplementation.